CrowdHailer/raxx_kit/guides/Writing middleware with macros.md

 Great.
 This logger does exactly what we need.

-Let's extract our logging functionality so it can be reused across all our project.
+Let's extract our logging functionality so it can be reused across all our projects.
 To implement this version we need to turn to Elixir macros.
 A Macro is just code that writes code.
 We want to write a `MyLogger` module that adds logging to any module it is used in.